The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

 But activist courts have ruled that this prohibition applies to virtually every public forum, from public schools and sporting events to public squares.

-There is no more ominous assault on our Constitution, no more serious threat to Liberty as “endowed by [our] Creator,” than the grossly errant notion that any vestige of religion must be eradicated from all levels of government and, by extension, anything funded by government, federal, state, or local.
-To the extent that knowledge of our Creator (at one time prevalent in every educational institution) is eradicated, then the historically critical foundational principle that the inherent right to Liberty is endowed by God, not man, will be undermined, and thus become subject to the rule of men.
+There is no more ominous assault on our Constitution, no more serious threat to the Liberty “endowed by [our] Creator,” than the grossly errant notion that any vestige of religious expression must be eradicated from all levels of government and, by extension, anything funded by government, federal, state, or local.
+To the extent that knowledge of our Creator (at one time prevalent in every educational institution) is eradicated, then the historically critical foundational principle that the inherent right to Liberty is endowed by our Creator will be undermined, and the Rule of Law necessary to sustain Liberty will be subordinated to the rule of men.

 Further, our Founders’ First Amendment intent was that the central government would not favor one religious denomination over others by act of Congress.
 “Congress shall make no law…” It is precisely that which Thomas Jefferson referenced when noting the Constitution built “a wall of separation between church and State” — and nothing more.